notdedsec/Fansubbing/README.md

 ## Contact

-You can find me in the KaizokuNetwork Discord or the AnimeKaizoku Telegram chat or you can reach out to me on personally at notdedsec#6125 or on Telegram @notdedsec.
+You can find me in the [Kaizoku Network Server](http://discord.animekaizoku.com/) and the [AnimeKaizoku Telegram Chat](http://telegram.animekaizoku.com/) or you can personally reach out to me at notdedsec#6125 on Discoed and @notdedsec on Telegram.